 You must email firstname.lastname@example.org (include the reservation number) to cancel this tour or to make any changes.

 I cannot find my accommodation listed in the operator pick up locations when making my booking.
 What should I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed, this covers over 90% of the accommodation providers in the area.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. Select an alternative close by and be ready there for pick-up at the time on your booking confirmation

 Do I need to bring trekking shoes?

-Not necessarily, but as you will spend several hours hiking up and down through the canyon, we recommend that you at least wear stable and comfortable shoes.
+Not necessarily, but as you will spend a couple of hours hiking, we recommend that you at least wear stable and comfortable shoes.

 Will I have problems with altitude sickness on this tour?